Anti-Inflammatory Diet Plan →

 Jump to Recipe

-These Sugar & Spice Almond Flour Sugar Cookies are made with healthy fats, natural sugars, and gluten free almond flour for simple to make paleo sugar cookies that will satisfy your sweet tooth with zero guilt!
+These Cinnamon Almond Flour Sugar Cookies are made with healthy fats, natural sugars, and gluten-free almond flour for simple to make paleo sugar cookies that will satisfy your sweet tooth with zero guilt!
 Make them ahead of time for holiday parties, cookie exchanges, and more.

 Sugar, Spice, and Everything Nice

 It’s the best time of the year, y’all!
 Do you know what that means?
 Yep!
 It’s cookie season!
-With the holidays in full swing, there’s no better time to whip up a batch of the Best Ever Vegan Chocolate Chip Cookies, Brown Butter Snickerdoodles, or Vegan Raspberry Thumbprint Cookies.
+With the holidays in full swing, there’s no better time to whip up a batch of the Gluten-Free Shortbread Cookies, Brown Butter Snickerdoodles, or Vegan Raspberry Thumbprint Cookies.
 After all, who doesn’t love a fresh-baked cookie?
 They make the perfect homemade gift ideas and always hit the spot, especially when served with a cup of Mexican Spiked Hot Chocolate.
 However, while these recipes are all delicious, one of my all-time favorite desserts are sugar cookies!

 Simple, sweet, and easy to make, they’re a classic recipe I never get tired of making (or eating).
-So, I decided to try my hand at creating a gluten free version that tastes just as good as the original and is a bit more healthy.
+So, I decided to try my hand at creating a grain-free version that tastes just as good as the original and is a bit more healthy.
 Luckily, I think I nailed it with these almond flour sugar cookies!
 They’re perfectly soft and every bit as sweet as your favorite recipe.
-The only difference is, this almond flour cookie recipe is made with simple, whole-food ingredients for a paleo sugar cookie you can feel good about eating.
-So, if you’re ready to find out for yourself just how good this recipe tastes, keep reading to find everything you’ll need to know to get baking!

 Made with a simple base and rolled in sparkling cane sugar, you’re not going to believe how something so delicious can be made with such simple ingredients!
 Take a look below to find everything you’ll need for these paleo sugar cookies.